natlund/zola_website/content/software_engineering/principles_of_code_structure.md

 **State:** Any **variables** that:
 1. Can **change**, especially in these two ways:
-    * In non-deterministic ways, for example, due to user input.
+    * In non-deterministic ways, for example, due to random user input.
     * In hard-to-understand ways, for example, during the convoluted machinations of a complex algorithm.

 Variables that change in predictable, easy-to-understand ways are also _state_.
 However, such simple state is often localised and easy to manage.
 The advice of this Chapter 'Separate State from everything else' still applies, of course.
 A good example is an Iterator, which we'll cover in a moment.